Giskard-AI/giskard-hub/docs/_sources/hub/quickstart.rst.txt

 Create a project
 =================

 In this section, you will learn how to create a project.
-Before creating one, ensure you have properly configured the model (see `Setup up the model <quickstart.html#setup-the-model>`_ section).

-Click the “Account” icon in the upper right corner of the screen, then select “Settings”.
-The Settings page allows you to manage your projects and users (if you have the proper access rights).
+First, click on the "Settings" icon on the left panel, this page allows you to manage your projects and users (if you have the proper access rights).

-In the Projects tab, click the "Create project" button.
+In the Projects tab, click on "Create project" button.
 A modal will appear where you can enter your project's name and description.

 .. image:: /_static/images/hub/create-project.png
    :align: center